Siddhesh-Ujj/bookstoredemo/README.md

 # Gutenberg Project - Book Catalog

-A React application for browsing and searching books, based on the Gutenberg Project UI Styleguide. [cite: 18, 19, 25]
+A React application for browsing and searching books, based on the Gutenberg Project UI Styleguide.

 ## Features

-* Browse books by category (Fiction, Drama, Humor, etc.). [cite: 18, 19, 25]
+* Browse books by category (Fiction, Drama, Humor, etc.).
-* Search books by title/author. [cite: 19, 28]
+* Search books by title/author.
-* Displays book cards with cover, title, and author. [cite: 14, 16]
+* Displays book cards with cover, title, and author.
-* Responsive layout. [cite: 17, 24]
+* Responsive layout.

 ## Technologies